Sandstone-hosted roll-front uranium deposits with potential for in-situ recovery

-The 35-75 Property contains two private mineral leases and 26 unpatented mineral claims covering approximately 1,170 acres and is located in Converse County, Wyoming.
+The 35-75 Property contains two private mineral leases and 26 unpatented mineral claims covering approximately 1,170 acres.

 The property hosts uranium-bearing sandstones of the Eocene Wasatch Formation and is adjacent to and on trend with Cameco’s Smith Ranch ISR uranium mine.